 The only trek that is meant for the spectacle and entertaining view of the most important festival of the Sherpa people, Mani Rimdu, is called the Mani Rimdu Festival Trek.
 Filled with unique natural diversity, this Everest region trek is another excellent opportunity to discover the essence of the Sherpa people and learn about their cultures and festivals.

 The Mani Rimdu Festival usually falls on the 9th lunar month, October/November, and involves vast preparations and decorations for the primary day.
-Mani Rimdu Festival 2022 dates are November 8-10.
+Mani Rimdu Festival 2023 dates are October 28 to 30.
 Mani Rimdu Festival Trek requires the trekkers to stay at Tengboche, the central place for the event, for three whole days to spectacle the entertaining Lama and Buddhist dance pujas.
-The festival covers The Sand Mandala, The Empowerment, The Fire Puja, and Mask Dance by monks, with other minor ceremonies.
+The festival covers The Sand Mandala, The Empowerment, The Fire Puja, and the Mask Dance by monks, with other minor ceremonies.

 Today, after your mouth-watering breakfast, your guide picks you up to go to Tribuvan domestic airport.
 You will have the flight about 40 minutes to Tensing Hilary Airport Lukla with the amazing splendid view of the landscape and snow-capped mountains.
 Lukla is a small hill town with trekkers, shopping stores, and a Police checkpoint.